 la Cravate ("neck tie"): calico; marine blue; 150 cm x 21 cm.
 It is folded in thirds and tied with a flat knot.
 (See image below)

 la Chemise ("shirt"): model 1878, flannel cotton with collar, either pin-striped (red, black or blue), blue checkered or plain white; closed with three bone or porcelain buttons; shirt-tails on both front and rear.
 Each man was issued two.
 A lighter weight cretonne cotton shirt (plain or with blue stripes) was also issued in warmer weather.

-This photo shows the length of the tails on the regulation shirt.
+The photo on the left shows the length of the tails on the regulation shirt.
 The mannequin also wears a plain white regulation pair of underdrawers and the sleeping cap.
-(See descriptions below)
+The photo on the right shows a man wearing the war-time style of flannel waist belt.
+See descriptions below.

 les Bretelles ("suspenders"): Cotton thread; white with a border on each edge of a "sharp color" (e.g. pink).
 These were comprised of two separate braces reinforced at each end by a piece of leather where a button-hole was located.
 The length was adjusted by way of a metal crimp.
 (See image above) Soldiers often replaced these with the more advantageous single-piece civilian models also of cotton.

 Left: regulation set of braces.
 Center and right: two different pairs of civilian model suspenders.